Skip to main content

 Security steps and scanner templates in STO

-The Step library includes a Security step for setting up scanners: open the step and configure the scan as a set of key/value pairs under Settings.
+The Step library includes a Custom Scan step for setting up scanners: open the step and configure the scan as a set of key/value pairs under Settings.

-Some scanners also have scanner templates with UIs that simplify the process of setting up a scanner.
+Some scanners also have their own steps with simplified UIs that simplify the setup process.